timskillman/go-sdl/README.md

 Windows and VSCode probably isn't the best environment for writing Go-SDL programs but it's probably the most accessible.

+Before I begin I want to thank [Ve & Co](https://github.com/veandco) for their amazing work on go-sdl2

 Here are some basic, step-by-step instructions on how I got SDL2 running in Go with VSCode ...

 ## Setup